Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Experimental Demonstration

 \subsection{Autonomous Trajectory Demonstration}

 A more sophisticated test of the continuum-UVMS is to autonomously execute the same trajectory simulated in Section~\ref{section:simulation}, where the robot moves from rest to grasp a stationary target at a known location.
 The coordinated vehicle and manipulator commands are generated in real time on separate devices, kept in-sync via ROS.
 The vehicle commands are generated by the topside computer and include the linear velocity, which is executed using an open-loop velocity controller, and the goal orientation, which is executed using a closed-loop position controller with IMU feedback.
 The manipulator commands generated by the onboard computer are executed using a separate closed-loop position controller in the actuation unit microprocessor using built-in servomotor encoders.
 This experimental test provides a preliminary qualitative assessment of the feasibility of autonomous joint speeds distribution between the vehicle and the continuum manipulator.
-Due to the limitation of measurement equipment, validation of the trajectory accuracy is not considered.

 A time lapse of the end-effector trajectory can be seen in Figure~\ref{fig:experiment-trajectory}.
 The trajectory was captured using two underwater cameras, mounted perpendicularly to record both the global $xz$ and global $yz$ planes.
 The experimental trajectory of the arm is found by manually selecting the tip of the arm every 100 frames of the video playback.
 In Figure~\ref{fig:experiment-trajectory}, the vehicle trajectory is shown in black, and the end-effector trajectory is shown in magenta.
 The experimental trajectory showed overshoot when compared with the simulated trajectory, but followed the general desired motion.